Luozirui597/CI2024_lab1/README.md

+#
-In Instance 1, I used the Simulated Annealing algorithm, but my result was not ideal, and the costs were the same.I think I made some silly mistakes.
+In Instance 1, I used the Simulated Annealing algorithm, but my result was not ideal, and the costs were the same.I think I made some silly mistakes.This algorithm requires setting the temperature and cooling rate, making parameter more complex.
+#
-Instance 2 used the simple hill climbing algorithm.
+Instance 2 used the simple hill climbing algorithm.It's quick and 'simple',I think it suitable for small scape question/
+#
 And Instance 3 used RMHC.
+#
 Instances 4, 5, and 6 used RMHC, RMHC with Strong Tweak, and Steepest Step and Restart, respectively.
+#
+RMHC truely increased chance to avoid local optima solution by multiple restarts.